WCCW-FM: WCCW today

 WCCW-FM in recent years has added more 1980s and early 1990s music to their playlist from artists such as Huey Lewis & The News, Madonna, Whitney Houston, and John Mellencamp, angering traditional oldies fans.
 The station also more recently switched from its longtime Oldies 107-5 name to Classic Hits 107-5.
 Nonetheless, the ratings are still excellent, led by a popular airstaff, which includes morning man Charlie DiStefano, aka "Charlie D.", middayer Dave Gauthier, afternoon man Dean Berry.

 Dean Berry's been a fixture in northern Michigan radio since the 1980s including a couple of stints on the rock station WKLT.
-Pritchard spent 10 years as the Program Director and Afternoon Driver at WKHQ, and once hosted weekend talk shows on the Michigan Talk Network.
+Ron Pritchard spent 10 years as the Program Director and Afternoon Driver at WKHQ, 15 years as Program Director and morning show host on WJZQ, and once hosted weekend talk shows on the Michigan Talk Network.
 WCCW-FM is also the Traverse City home of the Classic Countdown with Dick Bartley, heard on weekends.

 From 2003 to 2015, WCCW-FM operated a simulcast station, WCZW in Charlevoix, Michigan, serving the Petoskey/Charlevoix area at 107.9 FM.
 In December 2015, WCZW was purchased by Good News Media, and has since changed to a simulcast of the new owners' Christian-formatted WLJN-FM 89.9 as WLJD.

+On January 4, 2026, WCCW-FM relaunched its classic hits format as "Good Vibes 107.5".